-I found my culminating assessment for my Masters in my files a few days ago and it was interesting to read through now.
-It was drafted three years ago and since that time I have stayed true to the course I prescribed.
-I will be embarking on a new journey in a few days that will help me continue to learn, impact youth and I have chosen to focus on documentation and transparency to share what I am learning as I go.
+I found my culminating assessment for my Masters in my files and it was interesting to read through now.
+It was drafted five years ago and since that time I have stayed true to the course I prescribed.
+As I embark on new jorneys I have chosen to focus on documentation and transparency to share what I am learning as I go.
 Enjoy reading the key lessons I learned from my time as a Teach for America corps member and University of Colorado graduate student.

 Two summers ago I was working as a photography teacher at several locations throughout Chicago and one of them happened to be for an after school program on the city’s south west side.
 The impact I made on my students inspired me to make a larger impact.
 I walked blindly into the most rigorous journey of my entire life during an interview on the 20th floor of a nondescript building located in the center of the city I called home.
 Saturday night was the conclusion of my journey.
 I would argue that it was simply the beginning, but hors d’oeuvres, speeches, and red table wine marked the finish line of the hardest part.
 Senator Michael Johnston delivered the closing speech with a beer in one hand and two years on the front lines of education inequality in the other.
 Johnston was a previous corps member and the theme of his speech rang straight through to my heart and brought tears to my tired cheeks.
 Senator Johnston anointed us all with a degree in truth and hope.
 Truth and hope are the complexities that transcend all elements of urban education.